dragoncoder047/aelith/README.md

       * `P` object is portal: mergeable and rainbow, links to id of level and id of matching portal
   * The data for cross-level linking
     * `g` use cross level naming
+  * Make NEW vacuum object, like a grabber

 * Use build script to pull in text maps to JSON file.